zentyal/zentyal/docs/en/user/mail.rst

 To undestand the configuration a distinction must be made between receiving mail and relaying mail.

-Receiving mail is when the server accepts mail which recipient is one of the addresses (or aliases) that belongs to the virtual mail domain managed by the server.
+Rececption is when the server accepts mail which recipient is an account that belongs to tany of he virtual mail domains managed by the server.
 Mail can be received from any client which will be able to connect to the server.

-Relaying mail is when the recipient of the mail doesn't belong to any of the managed virtual mail domains, thus requiring forwarding it to other server.
+In the other hand, relay is when the recipient of the mail doesn't belong to any of the managed virtual mail domains, thus requiring forwarding it to other server.
 Mail relay is restricted by default, otherwise spammers could use our server to send spam over the Internet.